RigsOfRods/docs.rigsofrods.org/source/vehicle-creation/suspension.md

 Walking beam is a special form of suspension: It solidly links two axles together, meaning that all four wheels on those axles must move in unison.
 Indeed, the setup is know as walking beam due to the way that trucks are see to 'walk' over obstacles.
 This design allows the tires to conform to the landscape, evening out the pressure on each tire.

-[An example truck](/download/suspension-demo-walking-beam.truck) using extremely simple walking beam suspension on the rear.
+Example using extremely simple walking beam suspension on the rear.

 -   <span style="color:#191985">Blue: Axles.</span>
 -   <span style="color:#866219">Light brown: Frame and trailing arms</span>